Skip to main content

 Partnering to Impact Systems Change

-Since 2014, KDP has committed more than $50 million in support of a more circular economy through collaborative projects, partnerships and investments in communities across North America.
+Since 2014, KDP has committed more than $51 million in support of a more circular economy through collaborative projects, partnerships and investments in communities across North America.
 In fact, we have co-founded three organizations that amplify both dollars and action to enhance recycling infrastructure and educate consumers on proper recycling behaviors.

-- Circular Plastics Taskforce: In 2024, 30 circularity leaders from across the industry mobilized to advance the circular economy in Canada.
-Projects underway in 2024, which are valued at an estimated $700,000 CAD, aim to optimize plastics recycling along the value chain with a focus on challenging resins and formats.
+• Circular Plastics Taskforce: In 2025, 20 circularity leaders from across the industry mobilized to advance the circular economy in Canada.
+Projects underway in 2025, which are valued at an estimated $415,000 CAD, aim to optimize plastics recycling along the value chain with a focus on challenging resins and formats.

-- In our manufacturing facilities and throughout our supply chain, we are focused on waste reduction and resource recovery across all processes and functions.
-Each of our sites supports this commitment through production optimization as well as investing in the reduction, reuse and recycling of materials and resources.
+• In our manufacturing facilities and throughout our supply chain, we are focused on waste reduction and resource recovery across all processes and functions.
+Each of our sites supports this commitment through production optimization as well as investing in the reduction, reuse, energy recovery and recycling of materials and resources.
 We have also increased our focus of source separation and best management practices at targeted manufacturing sites.
 For example, one of our largest carbonated soft drinks (CSD) facilities successfully reduced landfill waste by 35% in 2024, compared to 2023, through employee education and improved signage to encourage proper waste segregation and recovery of recyclable materials.

-- Beyond our design and manufacturing capabilities, we are committed to supporting consumers, customers and partners in their resource recovery efforts.
-In late 2024, we launched a new mail-back program to expand recycling access for consumers who live in communities that are not currently accepting K-Cup pods in their local recycling programs.
+• Beyond our design and manufacturing capabilities, we are committed to supporting consumers, customers and partners in their resource recovery efforts.
+In late 2024, we launched a new mail-back program to expand recycling access for U.S. consumers who live in communities that are not currently accepting K-Cup pods in their local recycling programs.

-- To support our commercial customers in resource recovery, we continue to offer recycling and composting services for high-volume operations, such as offices, universities and healthcare facilities.
+• To support our commercial customers in resource recovery, we continue to offer recycling and composting services for high-volume operations, such as offices, universities and healthcare facilities.
 Since the inception of the program in 2011, nearly 6 million pounds of pods collected through the program have been kept out of landfills, a small but important step in contributing to a more circular economy.

-- For our Keurig brewers, we continue to offer programs in the U.S. and Canada to select retailers to send in-store returned coffee makers to be recycled through a third-party partner.
+• For our Keurig brewers, we continue to offer programs in the U.S. and Canada to select retailers to send in-store returned coffee makers to be recycled through a third-party partner.
 In Canada, we also offer a recycling program for our commercial brewers.

-- We continue to help strengthen viable end markets of recycled materials by purchasing and using PCR in products.
+• We continue to help strengthen viable end markets of recycled materials by purchasing and using PCR in products.
 For example, we produce select products in bottles made from recycled PET plastic and incorporate PCR into specific coffee maker models.